Previous daySeptember 27, 2025Next day

 495.1 km---✓ ReviewedUSGS →

 Seismographs logged a magnitude 4.3 earthquake south of the Fiji Islands with origin time 18:01 UTC on September 27, 2025.
-At 495.1 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
-Coordinates: -24.202°, 179.950°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-09-27